The Magic of Unexpected Stories

 In turn, by showcasing these underreported stories there is an opportunity to break down prejudices and help to build connections between cultures.

-Cosima Barzini and Dan Faber are two recent grantees of the One World Media Production Fund.
+Cosima Barzini and Dan Faber are two recent grantees of the One World Media Fellowship.

-The fund is specifically designed to support emerging filmmakers who are telling stories about developing countries with creativity and integrity.
+The Fellowship is specifically designed to support emerging filmmakers who are telling stories about developing countries with creativity and integrity.

-Our grantees have covered an array of global stories, from elephant drivers in Nepal to escaping the ghettos of Columbia, and of course from ice hockey to football teams.
+Our Fellows have covered an array of global stories, from elephant drivers in Nepal to escaping the ghettos of Columbia, and of course from ice hockey to football teams.

-If you have a proposal for a story based in a developing country, whether it’s an idea for film, print, audio or digital, then consider applying for our Production Fund.
-Our grantees have an opportunity to experiment and learn, with mentorship that will guide you on your creative journey.
+If you have a proposal for a story based in a developing country, whether it’s an idea for film, print, audio or digital, then consider applying for our Fellowship.
+Our Fellows have an opportunity to experiment and learn, with mentorship that will guide you on your creative journey.

 Gemma Bradshaw – Director, OWM